Mikosztyla/swift_code_management_api/README.md

 # 💱 Swift Code Management API

 A Spring Boot application for managing SWIFT codes by country.
-It provides RESTful endpoints for querying, creating, and deleting SWIFT codes, as well as built-in API documentation and a persistent H2 database console.
+It provides RESTful endpoints for querying, creating, and deleting SWIFT codes, as well as built-in API documentation and a persistent local H2 database.

+---

+## 📌 Project Assumptions

+This project is developed under the following assumptions and design choices:

+- **Excel Data Integrity:**
+  It is assumed that all data provided in the Excel file (`data.xlsx`) is **correct and valid** — no additional validation or sanitization is performed on input rows during import.

+- **Irrelevant Columns Ignored:**
+  Columns such as `code type`, `town name`, and `timezone` are **intentionally ignored**, as they are not required for this application’s functionality.

+- **Country Dependency for SWIFT Codes:**
+  When adding a new SWIFT code via API, it **must be linked to an existing country** in the database.
+  If the provided country does not exist, the API responds with an appropriate error message.

+- **SWIFT Code Validation Rules:**
+  A valid SWIFT code must:
+    - have a length of exactly **11 characters**
+    - consist only of **uppercase letters and digits**

+- **ISO2 Code Validation Rules:**
+  A valid ISO2 code must:
+    - have a length of exactly **2 characters**
+    - consist only of **uppercase letters**

 ---